NSFAS placed under administration — for the third time

 Higher education & training minister Buti Manamela has dissolved the board of the National Student Financial Aid Scheme (NSFAS) and placed it under administration, he announced on Monday.

-This is the third time South Africa’s key financing agency for students has been placed under administration.
+This marks the third time since 2018 that NSFAS, which provides financial support to more than 1.2-million students, has been placed under administration.
+Freeman Nomvalo was administrator between April 2024 and February 2025, while Randall Carolissen held the post between August 2018 and December 2021.

-Prof Hlengani Mathebula has been appointed administrator for 24 months, or until a new board has been appointed.
+Hlengani Mathebula has been appointed administrator for 24 months or until a new board has been appointed, according to a notice published in the Government Gazette.

-Manamela said the move was intended as a “temporary but necessary intervention to restore institutional credibility, operational effectiveness and public confidence in NSFAS”.

-He said last week that he was assessing the capacity of the board to discharge its duties effectively following a wave of resignations.
+Manamela’s move follows his announcement last week that he was assessing the board’s capacity to discharge its duties effectively after a wave of resignations.
+The board was appointed in February 2025 by Manamela’s predecessor, Nobuhle Nkabane.

+Manamela said he is concerned about the governance of NSFAS and its capacity to fulfil its mandate.
+NSFAS received a disclaimer from the auditor-general for its 2024/25 annual report, failed to modernise its ICT systems, and continues to grapple with many unresolved student appeals and ongoing problems with student accommodation, he said.

+Government cannot knowingly ignore potential legal irregularities in the constitution of a statutory body entrusted with billions of rand in public funds and the futures of millions of students.— Higher education & training minister Buti Manamela

 Would you like to comment on this article?